Your course 2020/21

 Find out about return to teaching in 2021.

 Exams and assessments

 Find out more about assessment arrangements for 2021 and our package of mitigations to support your assessments.

 To help you get the most out of your teaching, we have a range of academic support available.

 Equipment and IT support for online learning

 We provide access to the software you need for online learning and support with how to use it.
-We are committed to ensuring that no student will be disadvantaged by online teaching and assessment, and to making our teaching accessible.
 Find out what IT support and guidance is available.

 If you need help with the costs of IT equipment or connectivity find out what financial support is available.